Trump Campaign Targets Omarosa Manigault Newman Over Tell-All Book

 The campaign did not elaborate on the nature of the alleged violation.

+But Manigault Newman was defiant, telling the Associated Press on Tuesday, "I will not be silenced."

-Manigault Newman, who became famous while appearing alongside Trump on The Apprentice TV show, later made secret recordings of the president and others.
+The reality TV star, who became famous while appearing alongside Trump on The Apprentice TV show, later made secret recordings of the president and others.
 She has shared some of those tapes during her book tour.

 She also accused Trump of using a racial slur during production of The Apprentice, a charge that initially surfaced during the 2016 campaign.